hplt-project/mtm25-langid/README.md

 python3 make_training_openlid.py <output_dir> --skip_clean --skip_sort
 ```

 5. The training on LUMI is run by `lid.sh`.
-Also beware of the hardcoded paths in the python script!
-(I hope to fix it today).
+Don't forget to pass a new path to data/saved model instead of the default one.
 The hyperparameters are the same as in OpenLID.

 ## Adding GlotLID data